-Immigrant and Nonimmigrant Visa Attorneys in Fresno and Central Valley
+Immigrant and Nonimmigrant Visa Attorneys in California

 If you’re a growing company looking to find new talent to help expand your business operations, you may be wondering how to hire foreign workers to fill important skills gaps in your company.
 You may be considering hiring employees from outside the U.S., or from within the U.S. on a temporary basis.

 If this is the case, you should consult with an experienced employment visa attorney for help employing immigrant and nonimmigrant workers.
 While our immigration system recognizes that U.S. companies need to have the right people in place to succeed in an ever-challenging marketplace, the process can be complex – here is an overview of what’s involved as you consider your own visa strategy for hiring new talent.

 Immigrant and Nonimmigrant Hiring Process: Your Options